Crypto-TII/TLS1.3/cpp/src/arduino/README.md

 # Configure the Arduino Nano RP2040

-This build is specifically for the Arduino Nano version of the Raspberry Pi Pico (RP2040)
+This build is specifically for the Arduino Nano version of the Raspberry Pi Pico (RP2040).
+Please use version 2.x.x of the Arduino IDE.

 First the board needs to be initialised and locked.
 To do this install the ArduinoECCX08 library and run the ECCX08SelfSignedCert example program.